Fuel System

 The ECU calculates what Pulse Width is needed to feed the injectors according to this VE table.
 The ECU will add “corrections” based on air pressure, engine temperature, air temperature, and the like.

 The graph above is a 3D graph.
-Match your ENGINE RPM (bottom left) with MANIFOLD PRESSURE (20kPa-high-vacuum to 140kPa-turbo-boost), and the vertical height tells you how much fuel to inject (you don’t want to go over 80% duty cycle).
+Match your ENGINE RPM (bottom left) with MANIFOLD PRESSURE (bottom right: 20kPa-high-vacuum to 140kPa-turbo-boost), and the vertical height tells you how much fuel to inject (you don’t want to go over 80% duty cycle).

 The big VALLEY right in the middle is likely CRUISE (fuel economy).